thewoolleyman/gitrflow/README.md

 However, be aware that this is a tradeoff, and you are missing out on the benefits of a rebase workflow, and accepting the problems of a merge-based workflow.

+## Public / Open Source feature branches - safe to rebase?

+If you have a public or open source repo, and people will be pulling rebased **feature** branches, **AND** they don't know how to properly work in a rebase workflow (i.e., you can't require them to use gitrflow), then that would be a reason not to use a rebase workflow on that feature branch.

+**BUT**, I would ask - why are you expecting the general public or other open source contributors to work on a **feature** branch?
+Remember, the master branch, hotfix branches, or production release branches should **NOT** be rebased - because they should remain stable.

+ In other words, if you have a **feature** branch on a public repo, then you should be able to either:

+ 1. Not expect anybody you don't know to be working with it (they should work on master, or a hotfix branch, or a release branch, and submit patches or pull requests), or...
+ 2. Expect anyone who DOES work on it to have a good reason to, and probably be a core contributor or part of the development team, and thus can be expected to follow a documented rebase-based workflow using gitrflow.

+ If you think about it, this is the same approach GitHub uses to solve the same problem, but they do it via pull requests.
+In the GitHub pull-request based workflow, your personal **"forked"** repo is in essence your own **"feature"** branch, that only you (or other trusted collaborators) work on.
+Thus, you are free to rebase it to your hearts content.
+Then, when you have it ready to merge back into the main repo (i.e. analogous to the master or upstream branch in gitrflow), you submit a **pull request**, which is simply a request to `merge --no-ff` your changes back into the upstream branch (i.e., just like the gitrflow workflow).

+ So, I believe you should treat public feature branches just like any other feature branch - they are OK to rebase, and if you collaborate on them concurrently with anybody, you should ensure they know how to use your preferred rebase workflow.

 ## Squash merges - they DO lose information

 To get around some of the drawbacks of a merge-based workflow (a proliferation